THUNLP-MT/PromptGating4MCTG/README.md

 2. Detokenize the raw text and discard the samples with a sentiment score of 3 (neutral).

 3. Sample 30k/3k samples for training and validation respectively, and for positive/negative sentiment, Asian/USA/Mexican food respectively.
 (Remember the other attributes are balanced in each training/validation set.)
 To identify the tense of each review sentence, we use [this repo](https://github.com/ajitrajasekharan/simple_tense_detector).
+We modified some of the code which is presented in `codes/exp_tense/tense_detector_t.py`.
 To extract keywords from each review sentence, we use this command.

     ```bash